 1. Milwaukee 2767-20 M18 Fuel High Torque 1/2-Inch Impact Wrench with Friction Ring

-The Milwaukee brand has a vast variety of various impact wrenches on the market as of the moment.
-You’ll most likely love the variety because if you need different wrench for some reason like a pin detent, then Milwaukee has it and you don’t need to change battery platforms.
+The Milwaukee brand has a vast variety of various impact wrenches on the market at the moment.
+You’ll most likely love the variety because if you need a different wrench for some reason like a pin detent, then Milwaukee has it and you don’t need to change battery platforms.